 When paying a S I H L S to a member aged over 75, all of the SIHLS is taxable.

 You must pay the tax deducted through P A Y E payroll reporting.
 Both the taxable and non-taxable parts of the payment must be reported.
-See H M R C employer guide to PAYE and National Insurance contributions for more information.
+See section 2.28 of H M R C’s employer guide to PAYE and National Insurance contributions for more information.

 Q ROPS – reporting a transfer

 The existing process remains.
-Where an overseas transfer charge is due, you should continue to deduct the charge before paying the transfer, and then report and pay this using the A F T process.
+Where an overseas transfer charge is due, you should continue to deduct the charge before paying the transfer and then report and pay this using the A F T process.

-Forms will be amended so you are able to report the transfer subject to the O T C and to also include details of the member’s available O T A on making the transfer.
+We understand the forms have been amended so you are able to report the transfer subject to the O T C and to also include details of the member’s available O T A on making the transfer.

+Guidance on what you should report in respect of a transfer to a QROPS is in PTM103050.
+Reportable event 9 is no longer included in the Event Report and should be reported separately to HMRC using form APSS 262.

 New event 24

 From 6 April 2024 new event 24 is added to the list of reportable events.